-Supplemental work and/or examinations will be under the direction of the appropriate Unit Coordinator with guidance from the EAC.
-The arrangement and conduct of supplemental work and/or examinations is the responsibility of the Graduate Coordinator.
+Remedial support will be determined in collaboration with the Academic Lead(s), Graduate Coordinator, and the EAC.
+Supplemental evaluations will be under the direction of the appropriate Academic Lead(s) with guidance from the Graduate Coordinator and the EAC.
+The arrangement of supplemental work and/ or examinations is the responsibility of the Graduate Coordinator in collaboration with the Academic Lead.